rafaelma/pgbackman/docs/manual.rst

 In system using ``apt-get``::

-  apt-get install python-devel python-setuptools git make rst2pdf
+  apt-get install python-dev python-setuptools git make rst2pdf

 Installing from source